🎯 10 Best Newsletter Ads This Week (Apr 18-24)

 Why this works:

-The framing is brilliantly relatable: “this is a better alternative to scrolling social media first thing in the morning.”
+What’s clever is how they position their newsletter as a better morning habit: “This is a better alternative to scrolling social media first thing in the morning.”

 How to apply this concept:

-• Position your newsletter as a healthier alternative to common digital habits.
+• Position your newsletter as a healthier alternative to common digital habits like mindless scrolling.
+This makes your offer feel like an easy upgrade.

 10. TLDR Newsletter